itn-trust/itn-did-spec/README.md

 **Note:** Security Considerations section ensures the ITN DID Method Security considerations comply with [W3C DID Method Security Requirements](https://w3c.github.io/did-core/#security-requirements)

 ## Privacy Considerations

-The ITN can be classified as a data processor because
-1. in its business model, the ITN only deals with enterprises and not individuals, and,
-2. because the ITN does not determine the purpose and the means of data processing

-While it is true that the ITN determines the means of data processing, because of its federated nature, only the data controller can authorize data processing, in other words, determine its purpose.

-### What Data is ITN storing and what does that mean with regard to data privacy?

 ITN is only storing the following data:
 - Public Keys in DID documents stored in our CAS, and in Smart Contracts stored on our DLTs